For any queries on insurance related matters, please email - InsuranceQueries@rhul.ac.uk

 Business Travel Insurance

-Staff and students are covered by the College’s Travel Insurance Policy provided that the Insurance Officer is informed of the trip in advance (by completing the online form below), any relevant risk assessment should be completed and the travel is not against medical advice or advice from the Foreign and Commonwealth Office.
+Staff and students are covered by the College’s Travel Insurance Policy provided that the Insurance Officer is informed of the trip in advance (by completing the online form below) and following the above policy requirements, have the designated approvals and completed the relevant risk assessment.
+Travel will not be covered if it is against medical advice or advice from the Foreign and Commonwealth Office.

 From 1 February 2015 no payment will be made to staff or students for any travel insurance taken out personally.

-Partners and children accompanying the traveller can be covered by the policy subject to trip detais.
-Please refer to insurancequeries.
+Partners and children accompanying the traveller can be covered by the policy subject to trip detais and if a business trip only.
+If the trip involves any personal vacation then they will need their own travel insurance.
+Please refer to insurance queries.

 As the policy is a business travel insurance policy only - it is unable to cover personal vacation.
 Any stand-alone holiday will need to be covered by the traveller's own personal travel insurance cover.
 It is essential that the traveller ensures that this is in place prior to travel to make sure they are fully covered.